pulumi/terraform-provider-aws/website/docs/r/route53_zone.html.markdown

 ### Private Zone

 ~> **NOTE:** This provider provides both exclusive VPC associations defined in-line in this resource via `vpc` configuration blocks and a separate [Zone VPC Association](/docs/providers/aws/r/route53_zone_association.html) resource.
 At this time, you cannot use in-line VPC associations in conjunction with any `aws_route53_zone_association` resources with the same zone ID otherwise it will cause a perpetual difference in plan output.
-You can optionally use the generic this provider resource [lifecycle configuration block](/docs/configuration/resources.html#lifecycle) with `ignore_changes` to manage additional associations via the `aws_route53_zone_association` resource.
+You can optionally use [`ignoreChanges`](https://www.pulumi.com/docs/intro/concepts/programming-model/#ignorechanges) to manage additional associations via the `aws_route53_zone_association` resource.

 ~> **NOTE:** Private zones require at least one VPC association at all times.